Top 7 Best Open Source DVD Rippers You Must Know [2026 Update]

 👎Cons:

-VLC Media Player is a versatile, free and open-source media player but also is an effective open source DVD ripper.
+VLC Media Player is a versatile and free media player but also is an open source DVD ripper.
 Beyond its primary function of playing media files of various formats like MP4, AVI, FLAC, MP3 etc., VLC also provides tools for converting DVDs, Blu-rays, ISO images or folders into different digital video formats such as MP4, MOV or MKV.

 VLC is additionally equipped with features to adjust video codecs and properties like bitrate, frame rate and subtitle.
 However, it's worth noting that while this functionality exists within VLC, the software is not specifically designed for ripping DVDs and may lack some advanced features found in other open source ripping tools.